 The Consultation Process: What to Expect

 For our transition patients, we require a written referral from your treating transition team confirming there are no reasons that breast augmentation should not be undertaken at this time.
-You will need two preoperative consultations with one of our specialist plastic surgeons, Dr. Merten or Dr Friederich.
+You will need two preoperative consultations with our specialist plastic surgeon Dr. Merten.
 Each consultation will take approximately 45 minutes.
 You should openly discuss your expectations and goals about undergoing chest feminisation surgery.

 During the consultation, your surgeon will discuss your current transition stage, your health and details about the aesthetic outcomes you desire.

 It is very important to spend enough time in the first consultation to establish what you consider to be your ideal breast size and shape.
 It is a good idea to bring in any pictures of breast enlargements that you like.
 Your surgeon will carefully examine your breasts, take measurements and show you various implant options to consider.
 This will include various shapes, sizes and “projections”, to customise the choice specifically for your successful outcome.

 Photographs of your chest will be taken and, if suitable, 3D morphing simulation will be done using the Crisalix technology, to show you what breast implants of different shape and size will look like.
 We aim to choose the best breast implant shape and size for your body to achieve the desired results.

 Please note that our surgeons do not endorse or perform extremely large volume breast implants.
 If this is your desire, we suggest you find another surgeon who can assist you.

 Any potential complications that could arise will also be discussed, and your recovery process explained.
 Please ask any questions that you may have, and come prepared with a list of these to your consultation.

 A second consultation will need to be attended closer to the date of your surgery to finalise the choices that have been made.